zvirgilio/Hello-Git/README.md

 I had no idea how Swift, Xcode, or apps worked in general.
 I spent a lot of my time searching for answers to questions so simple that most peopel didn't feel the need to post tutorials.
 Once I got through that, I had to learn how to use protocols and get comfortable with spending a lot of time reading Apple's documentation for all the goodies in UIKit.

 Implementing the map took most of the extra time.
 I had plans to also edit the tip and total labels so that all currency symbols appeared using their unicode hex encodings, but ran out of time.

+Also, on the walkthrough, there is an instance where the warning pops up after the user navigated back from the learn more link.
+This is a due to something that went on in the ios simulator, where the location was read as the united states for a single update of the map (I had the location printing to the console), thus making the app believe that user had opened that app in this country for the first time since leaving another country.
+I was unable to replicate this issue on an actual since I'm stuck in the US.
+However, when I changed the function so that it would provide a warning in the US, I never received the warning more than on the initial load of the session.
 ## License

     Copyright [yyyy] [name of copyright owner]